 2. Do not use inappropriate fonts or font styles

 Please don’t try to get too fancy with how you present your writing.
-Many students become creative with fonts and font styles in their academic essay to impress their markers.
+Many students become creative with fonts and font styles in their academic essay to impress their professors.
 Do this and you’ll sure give the impression that a 6th grader has submitted this paper.

 Use only those fonts recommended in your study guide.
-It’s usually Arial and/or Times New Roman in 12 points, black.
+It’s usually Arial and/or Times New Roman in 12 points, in black.

 3. Be careful with the verb tense

-The tense of a verb indicates whether the time of an event is in the past, present or future.
+The tense of a verb indicates whether the time of an event is in the past, present, or future.
 In academic writing, give careful attention to maintain the tense consistency of verbs.
 Students often change verb tense by mistake.
 One minute you write in one tense, then you abruptly switch to another tense.

 DO NOT SHIFT FROM ONE TENSE TO ANOTHER IF THE TIME FRAME FOR EACH ACTION OR EVENT IS THE SAME!